 Out of all of the social networks out there, LinkedIn might be the most underrated.

-According to Business Insider Intelligence, TechCrunch & Fortune, LinkedIn has officially crossed the half-billion user mark in 2017.
+In 2021, LinkedIn has over 740 million users in more than 200 countries and territories across the globe.
 Since they were founded in 2002, they’ve continued to grow their user base year after year.

 While Twitter is great for sharing quick updates and starting conversations, Instagram for sharing highly visual content, and Facebook for sharing links and integrated videos, LinkedIn is great for content marketing and networking.

 Although user engagement is lower than that of Facebook, Twitter, or ins, LinkedIn is a great resource to use – albeit for different kinds of tasks.
 Unlike with most other social networks, 90 million LinkedIn users are senior level influencers and 63 million are in decision-making positions.
 And these individuals don’t come to LinkedIn to find memes or post-wedding photos.
 They’re looking for great content to advance their personal careers or businesses professionally, or for partnership and sales opportunities.